buildbot/buildbot/master/docs/developer/data.rst

         :param callback: a function to call for each message
         :param options: dictionary containing model-specific options
-        :param kwargs : a dictionary describing the resource to control, extracted from the path
+        :param kwargs: a dictionary describing the resource to control, extracted from the path
-        :raises: :py:exc:~buildbot.data.exceptions.InvalidPathError
+        :raises: :py:exc:`~buildbot.data.exceptions.InvalidPathError`

         This method implements the subscriptions section.
         The callback interface is the same as that of :py:meth:`~buildbot.mq.connector.MQConnector.startConsuming`.